 Outposts – ideal if you need to keep data close to on-premises applications.

-For a more detailed breakdown of your S3 costs, try Finout.
+For a more detailed breakdown of your AWS S3 costs, try Finout.
 This FinOps-first cloud cost management tool will let you dive deep into your daily, weekly or monthly AWS spending.

-3. Delete unused objects
+3. Delete Unused Objects

 Then, identify the unused objects by looking at the LastModified column.
 If empty, delete the object by running aws s3 rm s3://your-bucket-name/object-name